ballerina-platform/blog/_posts/2022-12-05-announcing-ballerina-2201.3.0-swan-lake-update-3.md

  ## Standard Library updates

-- Support was added in the `graphql` module for disabling introspection queries, and also for GraphQL interfaces including interfaces implementing interfaces.
-- The `graphql` module is improved with added support for the service-level interceptor execution.
+- Disabling introspection queries support and GraphQL interfaces support are added to the `graphql` module.
+Also, the `graphql` module is improved with the support for the service-level interceptor execution.
 - Additions were done to the `http` module for having a grace period for the graceful stop of the listener.
 The application will exit when a resource function panics.
 - Now, the HTTP resource functions support defaultable query parameters.
 - Server reflection support was added for gRPC services in the `grpc` module and the Protocol Buffers version was updated to 3.21.7.